Sport in Mexico

+History

 Mesoamerican ball game

 The Pre-Columbian people of Mesoamerica have played the Mesoamerican ball game for over 3,000 years.
 Archaeologists found the oldest ballcourt yet discovered – dated to approximately 1400 BC – at Paso de la Amada in Mexico.
 The exact rules of the traditional ballgame remain unknown.
 Researchers believe that the sport probably resembled racquetball or volleyball, where the object is to keep the ball in play.
 The winner was sacrificed.

-In their Post-Classical Era (1000–1697 CE), the Maya began placing vertical stone rings on each side of the court, with the object of passing the ball through one.
-Several of these were placed quite high, as at Chichen Itza, where they stand 6 meters from the ground.
-Players would strike the ball with their hips or forearms, or employed rackets, bats, or hand-stones.